 “For the idols speak delusion; the diviners envision lies, and tell false dreams; they comfort in vain.
 Therefore the people wend their way like sheep; they are in trouble because there is no shepherd.”

-Yesterday we talked about “Babylon the Great,” and how the world’s religious and socioeconomic system will be destroyed at the end of the age.
+Yesterday we talked about “Babylon the Great” from Revelation 18 and how the world’s religious and socioeconomic system will be destroyed at the end of the age.
 We also talked about the allure of false religions.
 So often, what makes false religion so alluring is because it tells us what we want to hear.

-It tells us we’re “OK” if we just keep these rules.
-It even enables us to feel self-righteous because all those “other people” outside our group don’t get it!
+False religion tells us we’re “OK” if we just keep these rules.
+It enables us to feel self-righteous because all those “other people” outside our group don’t get it!

 Or it tells us that god is within us and we just need to reach some higher level of spirituality and that we can do so by meditating on this mantra or using this substance.
 This appeals to the self-delusion that we are more spiritual than someone else.